 Under the CWC, States Parties have agreed to create a verification regime for certain toxic chemicals and their precursors in order to ensure that such chemicals are only used for purposes not prohibited.
 In addition, a unique feature of the CWC is its incorporation of the “challenge inspection,” whereby any State Party in doubt about another State Party’s compliance can request that the OPCW send an inspection team.

 The CWC entered into force on April 29, 1997.
 At that time, the U.S. and 86 other nations became the first countries to sign and ratify the CWC.
-Since entry into force of the CWC, the U.S. has destroyed more than 2.7 million munitions and more than 26,000 metric tons of chemical agent, representing nearly 96% of its chemical weapons stockpile.
+Since entry into force of the CWC, the U.S. has destroyed 98% of its stockpile.
 Other major CWC milestone accomplishments include the total destruction of U.S. unfilled munitions and binary projectile inventory, the complete destruction of the nation’s former chemical weapons production facilities and the elimination of all binary chemical weapon materiel.

 The CWC required participating countries to destroy 100% of their chemical weapons stockpiles within 10 years, or by April 29, 2007, for original signatories.
 The CWC also set intermediate stockpile destruction deadlines, including 1% destroyed by April 2000 and 20% by April 2002.
 The U.S. was granted an extension of the 45% milestone, extending it from April 2004 to December 2007.
 The nation then succeeded in meeting all three intermediate deadlines with an impressive safety and environmental record.

 In April 2006, the U.S. was granted a five-year extension to the original 2007 deadline by the OPCW.
-The request to extend the deadline to April 2012 as allowed by the CWC, but the U.S. acknowledged that because of many challenges, the nation would not be able to meet even the extended destruction deadline.
-PEO ACWA will complete the destruction of the remaining stockpile by Dec.
-31, 2023, a date set by public law.
+The request to extend the deadline to April 2012 was allowed by the CWC, but the U.S. acknowledged that because of many challenges, the nation would not be able to meet even the extended destruction deadline.
+PEO ACWA is targeting completion of the destruction of the remaining stockpile by the Chemical Weapons Convention treaty commitment of Sept.
+30, 2023.
+U.S. Public Law mandates stockpile destruction by Dec.
+31, 2023.

 For more information on the CWC, visit www.opcw.org.